ImGodwin/tax-personnel/README.md

 ## 🚀 About Me

 I'm Godwin, a full-stack developer.
 I believe hard work pays but building a community will take you places.
-Hence my reason for building ioLavoroGratis
+Hence my reason for building ioPagoTasse

 My tech stack is React, CSS, Bootstrap, SASS for the frontend.
 The backend is built with Java and Spring.
 You can find the API [here](https://github.com/ImGodwin/taxSolution).